marcin-wosinek/blog/_posts/2013-04-14-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 * Currently js contractor in Poznań
 * 1 year of working with d6 & d7
 * 8 month after swithing completly into frontend js
+* Much more experience with AngularJs then BackboneJs

 ## You?
 * Who likes js?